ePartner Involvement & Sponsorship Opportunites

 Competitive Learning Program & Spring Programming Contest

 The NC State Computer Science Department has an active program in competitive learning, using head-to-head competition as a context for teaching computer science and a motivation for building programming skills.
-Throughout the year, students meet for two and a half hours each week, working on new types of problems, studying programming techniques and working with their peers.
+Throughout the year, students meet for approximately two hours each week, working on new types of problems, studying programming techniques and working with their peers.
 In a typical semester, the competitive learning program may expose students to dozens of problems and algorithms they wouldn't get to see in their required coursework.
 Support for these activities lets us hold a local programming contest in the spring, with prizes for the winners.
 It also provides snacks and other incentives for the spring contest and for monthly mini-contests throughout the year.
 For a sponsor that would like a high level of involvement, there are opportunities to attend local programming contests, serve as judges, mentor teams and even to craft contest problems that highlight the sponsor’s domain.

 Connected Alumni Newsletter

 This full-color, print newsletter is mailed to approximately 9,000 alumni, corporate VIPs, and faculty members once each year, typically in early fall.
 Your sponsorship supports publication enhancements, printing, and distribution costs.

 CyberSecurity competitions, like ‘Capture the Flag’, are security events that give a unique environment for exercising the students' abilities in the security domain.
 The students have to gather "flags" by identifying vulnerabilities in security challenges.
 Not only do students get a chance to test their knowledge in security-related topics, they also get a chance to network with industry professionals and other students who have similar interests.
 By creating a safe and isolated environment for the competition, the students have the ability to test their security skills in practice, learn about new security problems while having fun at the same time.
 Your sponsorship helps cover the teams' travel and living expenses for the competitions that take place throughout the school year, often organized by other universities/conferences, requiring travel, food/refreshments when they are remote.
 The sponsors are welcome to participate or mentor students in these events.